Showing posts with label The Great War and Modern Memory. Show all posts

 One of the most surprising things about the book is that it ever got written at all.
 Wavell was the British Commander-in-Chief in the Middle East from 1940 until mid-1941: surely quite a demanding job?
 He was transferred to to the Far East ("under the pagoda tree," as Churchill put it) to serve as Commander-in-Chief in India after being outwitted by his German counterpart, Erwin Rommel, the Desert Fox.

 Wavell was in command out East from July 1941 until June 1943, until he was replaced after the disastrous Arakan campaign in Burma.
 Instead he was chosen to serve as Viceroy of India, a position he held until 1947.
-Which leads you to wonder when he found the time to transcribe - and annotate - these 250-odd poems?
+Which leads you to wonder when he found the time to transcribe - let alone annotate - these 250-odd poems?
 It must have been his principal occupation in those odd hours of leisure outside the office.

 Wavell went into retirement with a great sense of bitterness at having been unable to "complete his work in India."
 Given his at least partial responsibility for the horrors of partition (though it's unfair to blame him for the catastrophic Bengal famine of 1943, which was principally due to his predecessor, Lord Linlithgow), this seems a little insensitive, to say the least.
 He did have the ever-growing sales of his anthology to comfort him, though.
 A revised and expanded 'Memorial edition', introduced by his son, came out after his death, in 1952.